gschramm/parallelproj/README.md

 cd my_project_dir
 pip install .
 ```
-which will install all python files and also copy the compiled libs to the subfolder lib in the directory specified by sys.prefix in the python sys module (e.g. the location where the virtual environment is located).
+which will install all python files and also copy the compiled libs to the directory specified by sys.prefix in the python sys module (e.g. the location where the virtual environment is located).

 (note) instead of installing the python package, you can also add the package directory to your
 ```PYTHONPATH``` environment variable.